Subjective-Technologies/web_com_subjectivetechnologies_nodejs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+COMMERCIAL SCRIPT

+  How many years of experience do you have in Java?..
+And in Python?..
+Do you like frontend or backend?.. do these questions sound familiar?.. and pointless to you ?
+WorkTwins.com is the first AI recruiting platform where ONLY ENGINEERS, HIRE ENGINEERS.
+You monitor your work experience at the same time you work.
+Generate your work footprints in Real-Time.
+Our technlogy based on Subjective Knowledge-Hooks which compare your work experience to other's.
+We sort engineers by Computational Affinity.
+No more interviews.
+Collaborate in Real-Time with peers, who are working on the same error in the most similar context to yours.
+Because everybody has to be in the correct place..
+"Computational Affinity" IS ALL.
+Join us at WorkTwins.com